Core Web Vitals Mastery A Modern SEO Optimization Playbook

 Alright, so, you wanna see how all this Core Web Vitals stuff plays out in the real world?
 It's not just theory, people are actually using this stuff to make their sites better, and seeing some pretty cool results.

 So, that's the gist of it.
-Now, lets get into some case studies of this stuff.
+Now, lets get into programmable seo, and how to take your SEO game to the next level.